Mission

 Board Composition

-- Steven Nesmith, RDC President, RRHA Chief Executive Officer,
+- Steven Nesmith, RDC President, and Chair of the Board, RRHA Chief Executive Officer

 - Corey Franklin, RRHA Senior Vice President of Affordable Housing